Skip to content

 Getting value

-Get the current content using the getValue() method:
+To get the current content, use the getValue() method:

 js